-Suggestions include; running, walking, cycling or rowing on a row machine.
+Suggestions include; running, walking, cycling, swimming or rowing on a row machine.
 We also encourage you to come up with your own challenges or team up with friends or a local sports team and set yourself a target you could collectively reach within the week.

 We will regularly update the progress of the relay on social media and include photos from participants across the country showing off the wonderful sights of Wales.

-The final mile of our relay will be run by Great Britain’s Paralympic Bronze medal winner Beverly Jones and will return us to Nanny Biscuit Base in Deeside, North Wales.
+The first mile of our relay will be run by Great Britain’s Paralympic Bronze medal winner Beverly Jones starting from Nanny Biscuit Base in Deeside, North Wales.

 We know that a challenge like this can give people a real sense of purpose during difficult times and can help to bring communities from across the country together at a time when we are all physically distanced from each other.